Interest Only Jumbo Mortgage Rates: 5 Steps to Qualify for Self-Employed Borrowers | Mbanc

 The US mortgage market has been cooling off since the Fed has hiked the key rate ten times between February 2022 and May 2023 to contain inflation.
 As a result, mortgage rates are much higher than they were in recent years.
 According to the Mortgage Bankers Association of America, the average interest rate on a 30-year fixed mortgage in the US is currently 7.31%.
-The average interest rate on a 30-year fixed jumbo mortgage is around 8.00%
+Current mortgage rates fluctuate based on market conditions, so borrowers should monitor them closely.
+The average interest rate on a 30-year fixed jumbo mortgage is around 8.00%.
+Jumbo mortgage rates are typically higher than conforming loan rates, and actual rates can change frequently depending on the market.

 Why an Interest-Only Jumbo Mortgage

 When you take out a mortgage, your payment includes repayment of the principal amount and interest payment.
 An interest-only mortgage is a loan that allows you to make interest-only payments during the initial period of five to ten years, making initial monthly payments smaller than with a standard mortgage.
+The loan term can vary, and for some products, there is a fixed rate period during which the interest rate remains unchanged before potentially adjusting.
 Once the interest-only period ends, you either begin paying the interest and principal, pay off the loan balance in one lump sum (balloon payment), or refinance the loan for better terms.

 An interest-only jumbo mortgage could be a great option for: